 At the end of the year, most critics will likely overlook Midnight Boom when they compile their best of 2008 list.
 That’s what happens when you’re lesser known in this country and signed to an independent label based in London.
 However in my opinion, this is the best rock album released so far this year.
 Twelve tracks measuring in at just over a half hour, it shows a young band fulfilling their potential and settling into their niche, all the while having fun.
 Yes imagine that; it’s 25 years after The Clash rocked the kasbah and punk can still be fun.

-William Trinity
+-William Trinity

-This review was first published online in the May 2008 edition of
+This review was first published online in the May 2008 edition of Feel The Word Magazine.

 No comments: